mahmoudrd/ingress-hw/README.md

 1. create a new deployment with the name spring-music by running the command line in the cmd: kubectl create deployment spring-music --image=yanivomc/spring-music:latest

-2.verify it's working with the command line: kubectl get deployments
+2. verify it's working with the command line: kubectl get deployments

-3.expose the deployment to get access to the the service from outside the Kubernetes virtual network: kubectl expose deployment spring-music --port=8090 --target-port=8080
+3. expose the deployment to get access to the the service from outside the Kubernetes virtual network: kubectl expose deployment spring-music --port=8090 --target-port=8080

-4.install the nginx ingress-controller in your cluster to access the app with your desired address: minikube addons enable ingress
+4. install the nginx ingress-controller in your cluster to access the app with your desired address: minikube addons enable ingress

 5. clone this project to get the ingress.yaml file: